Organic in Europe at a glance

 Organic and the Sustainable Development Goals

-In 2015, the United Nations’ General Assembly adopted 17 interlinked Sustainable Development Goals (SDGs) as a “blueprint to achieve a better and more sustainable future for all by 2030″†.
+In 2015, the United Nations General Assembly adopted 17 interlinked Sustainable Development Goals (SDGs) as an urgent call to action for all nations to achieve a better and more sustainable future for all by 2030.
 They address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity, and peace and justice.

-Organic agriculture offers viable solutions to many problems the SDGs are meant to tackle as link to the four principles of organic agriculture: Health, Ecology, Fairness and Care.
-Investing in organic agriculture can directly impact our chances of successfully implementing the 2030 Agenda for Sustainable Development based on the 17 SDGs.
+Organic agriculture offers feasible solutions to many problems the SDGs are meant to face as linked to the four principles of organic agriculture: Health, Ecology, Fairness and Care.
+Investing in organic agriculture can improve our chances of successfully implementing the 2030 Agenda for Sustainable Development based on the 17 SDGs.
 For instance:

 - Goal 3 – Good health and well-being: Healthy and sustainable food can only come from healthy sustainable agriculture.
-By not using harmful chemicals in growing food, chemicals which deplete soils and contaminate water, and with less antibiotics, organic farming improves the health of farmers, the environment, farm workers and society as a whole.
+By not using harmful chemicals in growing food, chemicals which deplete soils and contaminate water, and with fewer antibiotics, organic farming improves the health of farmers, the environment, farmworkers and society as a whole.

 - Goal 6 – Clean water and sanitation: Organic farming prevents the use of chemical fertilizers and pesticides.
 By managing nutrients more carefully and reducing nitrogen and phosphorus leaching, organic farmers help protect our water systems from pesticide run-off and keep our water clean.
 Moreover, the use of compost by organic farmers instead of artificial fertilizers increases soil life and organic matter content.
 This creates the ‘sponge effect’ and allows organic farmers to use up to 60% less water compared to non-organic farms.

-- Goal 13 – Climate Action: Research shows that production of artificial fertilizers is the second largest emitter of CO2 in agriculture.
-By avoiding synthetic fertilizers and through soil management practices focusing on building soil fertility (e.g., crop rotation, cover crops, minimum tillage, and compost), organic can sequester more carbon that was released through unsustainable farming.
-The use of compost instead of synthetic fertilizers also help organic farmers improve the water retention capacity of soil.
-Thus, organic farming makes farms more resilient, helps slow down climate change and adapt to weather extremities such as floods, droughts, and land degradations processes.
+- Goal 13 – Climate Action: Research shows that the production of synthetic fertilizers is the second-largest source of emissions of CO2 in agriculture.
+Instead of being dependent on synthetic fertilizers, organic farmers apply beneficial soil management practices to ensure soil fertility (e.g., crop rotation, cover crops, minimum tillage, and compost).
+This also results in higher soil carbon sequestration compared to conventional farms.
+Practices like the use of compost help organic farmers also to improve the water retention capacity of the soil.
+Thus, organic farming makes farms more resilient, helps mitigate climate change and adapt to weather extremities such as floods, droughts, and land degradations processes.

-- Goal 15 – Life on Land: Organic farming increases the abundance and range of biodiversity.
-Organically managed lands often have more semi-natural habitats which help to protect and manage biodiversity, and host 30% more varieties of flora and fauna and 50% more individual plants compared to farms that rely on intensive agrochemical use.
-Organic farmers also protect, feed and enrich soil biodiversity (which represents 25% of the world’s biodiversity) thanks to soil management practices supporting fertility and reducing soil erosion.
+- Goal 15 – Life on Land: Organic farming increases the abundance and diversity of species.
+Organically managed lands often have more semi-natural habitats which help to protect and preserve biodiversity, and host on average 30% more varieties of flora and fauna and 50% more individual plants compared to farms that rely on intensive agrochemical use.
+Organic farmers also protect and enrich soil biodiversity (which represents 25% of the world’s biodiversity) thanks to soil management practices supporting fertility and reducing soil erosion.